Randactyl/Imperialization/README.md

 Conversions do not happen by default.
 You must set which styles you want to convert from the options menu.

 *NOTE*: Not all gear is convertible.
-The Imperial Edition of the game for this addon to work.
+The Imperial Edition of the game is required for this addon to work.

 *WARNING*: Once converted, items are bound to your account.
 Once bound, an item cannot be transferred to another player.